nginx/unit-docs/source/configuration.rst

        }
    }

-Each target is an object that specifies :samp:`root` and optionally :samp:`index` or :samp:`script` just like a common application does.
+Each target is an object that specifies :samp:`root` and can define :samp:`index` or :samp:`script` just like a regular application does.
 Targets can be used by the :samp:`pass` options in listeners and routes to serve
 requests: